 PZP causes the immune system to attack and destroy the ovaries and produces a large variety of adverse effects.
 (References: Gray & Cameron, 2010, op cit.; Kaur & Prabha, 2014, op. cit.)

 By extending the lifespans of PZPed mares, PZP creates abnormal numbers of aged, sterile mares.
 This disadvantages younger horses, who continue to be taken away by BLM roundups to reach arbitrary AMLs.
 This appeases livestock or other wild-horse-adverse interests on the public lands, rather than respecting the General Public, whose majority values wild horses and burros and wants them to be fairly treated.
-(Reference: Knight, C.M. & Rubenstein, D.I.
-2014.
-The Effects of Porcine Zona Pellucida Immunocontraception on Health and Behavior of Feral Horses [Equus caballus].
-Princeton University thesis, Dept. Ecology & Evolutionary Biology.)
+(Reference: Knight & Rubenstein, 2014.)

 PZPed mares are no longer reproductively active in the wild horse population, thus diminishing the genetic viability of the herd.
 The resources they consume would otherwise contribute to reproducing adults and their offspring and maintain the vigor of the herd into ongoing future generations that adapt to ongoing environmental changes, thus assuring their long-term survival.
-(Reference: Ransom, J.I. et al. 2013, op. cit.)
+(Reference: Ransom et al. 2013, op. cit.)

 PZP is a safety hazard to humans, especially to females who administer it.
-(Reference: Devlin, M. 2015.
-Fact Sheet: The Truth about PZP. http://protectmustangs.org/?p=8749.)
+(Ref.: Devlin, 2015.)

 For these and related reasons, I believe that PZP will seriously harm and undermine the vigor of wild horse and burro populations that our nation’s laws mandate us to protect and preserve, as well as to manage.
 The restoration and maintenance of herd vigor is essential to the ongoing ecological adaptation and long-term survival of each herd.
 Healthy reproduction is key to healthy wild horse and burro individuals, bands and herds.
 Tampering with reproduction produces a variety of aberrations that lead to dysfunctional and disordered wild horses.
 This results in a decline of the herds.

 I have heard from many people who closely observe and/or live near wild horses treated with PZP.
 They describe many still-born or defective foals produced by mares in whom the effects of PZP have worn off, permitting them to again try to reproduce.
 Also please consider that after a few to several years of yearly application, PZP generally produces total sterility in mares, depending upon the strength of their individual immune systems.
 This calls into serious question the proclaimed “reversibility of PZP” to enable mares to reproduce again!
 To reiterate: of great concern is the fact that PZP is less effective in those mares with weakened immune systems.
 Hence, the wide-spread use of PZP among America’s last wild horse/burro herds – nearly all below minimum viable population (MVP) level – will seriously undermine their long term survival.